myles-codes/AtomicAndPhysicalConstants.jl/README.md

 2.99792458e8
 ```

-Users have the options for choosing the return type (Float64, Unitful, or DynamicQuantities) and unit of the constants, see [this page](https://bmad-sim.github.io/AtomicAndPhysicalConstants.jl/dev/units/)
+Users have the options for choosing the return type (Float64, Unitful, or DynamicQuantities) and unit of the constants, see [this page](https://bmad-sim.github.io/AtomicAndPhysicalConstants.jl/stable/units/)

 ## Defining Species

+`Species` is a structure that holds information about a particle or atom, such as its mass, charge, spin, and other properties.
+It is designed to provide a convenient way to access and manipulate data related to different species in physics.

 The constructor `Species()` helps you create a structure with all the information of the species stored in it.